 - Apps & Bookmarklets – Make sure you install the apps you choose on your mobile devices so you can easily share content.
 And add bookmarklets for the apps to your browsers.
 This makes it quick and easy to new content to the tool you’re using.

-RESOURCES FOR STEP 3:
+RESOURCE IDEAS FOR STEP 3:

 A selection of lesson plan sites, education news sources, twitter hasthtag links, places to look for curated collections of resources, etc.